dorshinar/blog/content/blog/guarded-city-with-no-defensive-wall-typescript/guarded-city-with-no-defensive-wall-typescript.md

 ![Runtime error trying to access a non-existing function](runtime-error.png)

-Many people stop, declare typescript is not worth their time, or that it generated a false sense of confidence, and therefor should not be used, is favor of vanilla javascript, and that leads me to the final section.
+Many people would stop, declare typescript not worthy of their time, or that it generates a false sense of confidence, and therefore should not be used, is favor of vanilla javascript.

 ## Fortifying Your City